tophat2d/tophat/README.md

 - v0.1 release
 - project file
 - scalable font
-- simple ui toolkit
+- simple UI toolkit
 - module support

 ## MIGHTDO

-this is experimental territorry. these features aren't important to the engine, but i want to implement them one day. they are unsorted.
+This is an experimental territory.
+These features aren't important to the engine, but I want to implement them one day.
+They are unsorted.

 - doom-like 3d game
 - particle system